shsagir/play-area-sync/docs/rsync.md

 You are likely making use of some kind of frontend bundling process - a build tool like webpack, Brunch, Parcel, browserify, gulp.js or alike.
 That includes compiling, concatenating and minifying of Javascript, SASS, LESS, stylus and maybe also images.
 Most modern build tools are based on Javascript and Node.js. fortrabbit Apps do not support to trigger such a frontend builds.
 So we advice to run the production build process [locally](/local-development).
 That has the advantage that you can optimally debug errors.
 But you also need to copy those files to your remote App somehow!

 **Option 1: Just include built files in Git!** You can just include the uglyfied files withing Git and deploy it along with the rest of the code.
 That's not clean, but can be practical when your build process is not that complex.
 Mind that you might have a development and a production build tasks.

 **Option 2: Deploy separately.** Ideally, those bundled binary-like files should be excluded from Git.
 Deployment is faster when the Git repo is small.
 And only uncompressed text can be "diffed".
 Those one-line files can not be tracked for changes.
 You can upload those files manually or even better use rsync to upload those bundles.

 See our old ["I love assets" blog post](https://blog.fortrabbit.com/i-love-assets) on that matter as well.

 #### Synchronize uploaded assets with rsync

 Also, there likely will be files, like image uploads and alike on the Apps file system itself which will [not be reflected in Git](deployment-methods-uni#toc-git-works-only-one-way).
 The only way to get those files back into your local development so far was to SFTP or SSH in and grab the files manually.
-So, here, assuming that you have a live application where content editors are changing files on the App itself, you likelly would like to download certain files from the App into your local development.
+So, here, assuming that you have a live application where content editors are changing files on the App itself, you likely would want to download certain files from the App into your local development.

 PRO TIP: For [Craft CMS](/craft-3-about) users we have developed [Craft Copy](https://github.com/fortrabbit/craft-copy), which besides other nice features, also incorporates rsync to keep the assets in sync.